Father Of Girl Killed In Parkland Shooting Blasts ‘Pathetic Loser’ Ann Coulter For Mocking Gun Reform Doctors

 Coulter blasted back, quoting Melinek and saying that her experience as a doctor still doesn’t make her qualified to speak out on gun reform.

-“Emergency room doctors pull cue balls, vines & gummy bears out of human orifices every week,” Coulter wrote.
+“Emergency room doctors pull cue balls, vines & gummy bears out of human orifices every week,” Coulter wrote on Twitter.
 “That doesn’t make them experts on pool, horticulture or chewy candy.”

 That prompted a reply from Fred Guttenberg, whose 14-year-old daughter Jaime Guttenberg was killed in the February school shooting at Stoneman Douglas High School in Parkland, Florida.
 He rose to the defense of doctors, offering his own anecdote and calling Coulter a “pathetic loser.”

 “My brother used to be an emergency room physician.
-He treated many gun shot victims,” Fred Guttenberg wrote.
+He treated many gun shot victims,” Fred Guttenberg explained on Twitter.
 “He eventually died from the cancer he got from his service at the WTC.
 My daughter died from the Parkland shooting, one AR15 bullet.
 Making a joke out of this just makes you a pathetic loser.”